open-source-labs/Reactime/README.md

 ### ❓ <b>I found a bug in Reactime</b>

 Reactime is an open-source project, and we'd love to hear from you about improving the user experience.
-Please read <a href='./src/DEVELOPER_README.md'>👩‍💻 Developer README</a>, and create a pull request (or issue) to propose and collaborate on changes to Reactime.
+Please read the <a href='./src/DEVELOPER_README.md'>👩‍💻 Developer README</a>, and create a pull request (or issue) to propose and collaborate on changes to Reactime.

 ### ❓ <b>Node version compatibility</b>